Tidy house, tidy mind.

 Don’t forget to reward your kids if all chores have been completed.
 Perhaps by giving small weekly rewards, or learn that patience is a virtue by waiting until the end of the month for a larger prize (day trip to Disney or Ocean Park, picnic at the beach, favourite dinner, or a trip to the cinema perhaps?).

-A great one for younger kids, but also adaptable to your teens, this activity will have your children’s storybook collection looking more organised than the public library.
+A great one for younger kids, but also adaptable to your teens, this activity will have your children’s book collection looking more organised than the public library.
 You can also use this method for CD or magazine collections (if you still have them).

 How to: Depending on your child’s age, have them sort books into alphabetical order.
 You can decide whether to go for the author’s name or the name of the story, but it’s a great task to help children learn their alphabet – as well as patience!